Install

 await device.connect()

 connect() authenticates with RelayX, fetches your device schema, and initializes all modules.
-It returns true on success, false if already connected.
+Returns true on success in JavaScript/Python, or RELAY_OK in C++.

 Modules